imjasonh/globetrotter/README.md

 ## Ending the Game

-A player loses if they have no Rover on the board and no Factory -- whether their Rovers were destroyed or are all in orbit.
+A player loses if they have no Rover on the board (not in orbit) and no Factory -- whether their Rovers were destroyed or are all in orbit.